Abstract

 Recommended Citation

 Tötösy de Zepetnek, Steven.
 "Comparative Literature: Theory, Method, Application."
-CLCWeb: Comparative Literature and Culture (Library) (2011):
+Library Series, CLCWeb: Comparative Literature and Culture (2011):

 Included in

-American Literature Commons, Comparative Literature Commons, Cultural History Commons, Education Commons, European Languages and Societies Commons, Feminist, Gender, and Sexuality Studies Commons, Film and Media Studies Commons, German Language and Literature Commons, Intellectual History Commons, Literature in English, Anglophone outside British Isles and North America Commons, Literature in English, British Isles Commons, Literature in English, North America Commons, Literature in English, North America, ethnic and minority Commons, Modern Literature Commons, Other French and Francophone Language and Literature Commons, Reading and Language Commons
+American Literature Commons, Comparative Literature Commons, Cultural History Commons, Education Commons, European Languages and Societies Commons, Feminist, Gender, and Sexuality Studies Commons, Film and Media Studies Commons, German Language and Literature Commons, Intellectual History Commons, Literature in English, Anglophone outside British Isles and North America Commons, Literature in English, British Isles Commons, Literature in English, North America Commons, Literature in English, North America, Ethnic and Cultural Minority Commons, Modern Literature Commons, Other French and Francophone Language and Literature Commons, Reading and Language Commons